vlado/activerecord-cte/README.md

 ])
 ```

-Instead of Arel you could also pass raw SQL string but either way you will NOT get `ActiveRecord::Relation` and all its "goodies".
+Instead of Arel you could also pass raw SQL string but either way you will NOT get `ActiveRecord::Relation` and
-You will not be able to chain them further, cache them easily, call `count` and other aggregates on them, ...
+you will not be able to chain them further, cache them easily, call `count` and other aggregates on them, ...

 ## Installation